 Some lawyers take on a certain number of pro bono cases (meaning the lawyer works for free) to help people who have little or no income or based on other factors.
 Your state bar association can also tell you if a lawyer might be willing to assist you pro bono.

 After you find a lawyer, explain how the debt collector's actions have affected you.
 Don't hide your feelings or sugarcoat details about the harassment.
 All details are essential in figuring out what type of legal case you have, so be sure to mention the following:

 By talking with the lawyer, you can get answers to your questions, learn about your options, and figure out the best way to exercise your legal rights.

 Debt collectors know that an FDCPA lawsuit can be expensive to defend and could result in a judgment against them.
 So, you might be able to use FDCPA violations as leverage in debt negotiations.
-A lawyer can analyze your evidence and let you know how much leverage you have, and help you negotiate settlements if you need assistance.
+A lawyer can analyze your evidence, let you know how much leverage you have, and help you negotiate settlements if you need assistance.

 Make sure you have evidence of the violation—like records showing an excessive number of phone calls or a thread of threatening text messages.
-It's a good idea to keep a log of when the collector calls, including the date and time, and be sure to note who called and exactly what the collector said.
+It's a good idea to keep a log of when the collector calls, including the date and time, and note who called and exactly what the collector said.
 Share this log with the lawyer.

 If the collector leaves abusive voicemails with obscene or profane language, keep the messages and play them for the lawyer.
-These records will also be useful if you decide to sue the collector in court.
+These records will also be helpful if you decide to sue the collector in court.